Pittsburgh Steelers chairman Dan Rooney dies at 84

 The team hired Noll in 1969 and he promptly went 1-13, somehow fitting for the sad sack Steelers.
 But the Rooneys didn’t panic, and Pittsburgh drafted Bradshaw with the top overall pick in 1970.

-Add in the likes of Joe Greene, Jack Ham, Jack Lambert, Franco Harris, Mel Blount, John Stallworth, Lynn Swann and Mike Webster — all draftees.
+Add in the likes of Joe Greene, Jack Ham, Jack Lambert, Franco Harris, Mel Blount, John Stallworth, Lynn Swann, L.C.
+Greenwood and Mike Webster – all draftees.
 Soon, the Steelers were dominating pro football.

+“Dan has always lead with humility,” said Greene when he introduced Rooney before his Hall of Fame induction.
+“When things go as planned, Dan is in the background.
+When things don’t go as planned, he’s in the forefront.”

 Comments